Justice and Respect in Europe for All Party

-The Justice and Respect in Europe for All Party (Partidul Dreptate și Respect în Europa pentru Toți), often shortened to DREPT, is a Romanian non-parliamentary political party that ideologically follows Romanian nationalism and an anti-corruption discourse.
+The Justice and Respect in Europe for All Party (Partidul Dreptate și Respect în Europa pentru Toți, DREPT) is a Romanian nationalist non-parliamentary political party that has an anti-corruption discourse.

-The party is represented in the public space by Vlad Gheorghe, a former independent MEP, and aims to be an electoral platform for independent candidates and small anti-system parties.
+The party is represented publicly by Vlad Gheorghe, a former independent MEP, and aims to be an electoral platform for independent candidates and small anti-system parties.

-Starting from 2 September until 1 December 2024, the party had representation in the Romanian Parliament, initially having ten deputies, five of which have been expelled from the party because of their association with the establishment parties.
+From 2 September through 1 December 2024, the party had representation in the Romanian Parliament.
+They initially had ten deputies, but five were expelled because of their association with establishment parties.